 Listening to a podcast not only kills some time, but it’s also a great way to stay stimulated during long drives and to ignite an interesting conversation with your partner.

-Download some podcasts that sound interesting to you prior to departing.
+Download some of the best podcasts for road trips prior to departing.

 2 of my favorite podcasts are:

-How I Built This – this podcast tells the story of how some of the most famous and interesting companies were born.
-Innovators, entrepreneurs, and idealists come onto the show to talk about and the movements they built.
+- How I Built This – This podcast tells the story of how some of the most famous and interesting companies were born.
+Innovators, entrepreneurs, and idealists come onto the show to talk about the movements they built.

 When you do listen, take away the interesting points and talk them through with your other half after.

 You’ll probably find you picked out different parts, and this could lead to some great topics to talk about.